gvegayon/nu2019/workshop/index.md

         ##  $ par        : Named num -0.693
         ##   ..- attr(*, "names")= chr "edges"
         ##  $ value      : num -38.2
-        ##  $ counts     : Named int [1:2] 12 7
+        ##  $ counts     : Named int [1:2] 12 6
         ##   ..- attr(*, "names")= chr [1:2] "function" "gradient"
         ##  $ convergence: int 0
         ##  $ message    : NULL
         ##  $ hessian    : num [1, 1] -13.3

     The `formulae` object is what actually holds the log-likelihood function and the gradient.
-It actually has its own print method:
+It has its own print method:

     ``` r
     model0$formulae